prabhu43/cka-exam/artifacts/section-1/01-RBAC.md

 subjects:
 - kind: Group # Other values are User and ServiceAccount
   name: system:authenticated # starting with `system:` is cluster reserved groups
+  apiGroup: rbac.authorization.k8s.io
+---
+- kind: Group
+  name: system:serviceaccounts:qa # For all service accounts in the "qa" namespace
+  apiGroup: rbac.authorization.k8s.io
+---
+subjects:
+- kind: ServiceAccount
+  name: default
-  apiGroup: rbac.authorization.k8s.io # use namespace in case of ServiceAccount
+  namespace: kube-system # use namespace in case of ServiceAccount
 ```

 ### Default roles and rolebindings
 - API servers create a set of default ClusterRole and ClusterRoleBinding objects
-- Many of these are system: prefixed, which indicates that the resource is directly managed by the cluster control plane
+- Many of these are `system:` prefixed, which indicates that the resource is directly managed by the cluster control plane
 - labeled with `kubernetes.io/bootstrapping=rbac-defaults`
 - apiserver does auto-reconcilation at each startup
     - enabled by default if the RBAC authorizer is active